-After Oscar Cardozo's effort was well saved by Esteban Alvarado, the loose ball fell to Salvio who produced an excellent finish to edge the visitors in front.
+After Oscar Cardozo's effort was well saved by Esteban Alvarado, the loose ball fell to Salvio, who produced an excellent finish to edge the visitors in front.

 In a low-key start, AZ had the better of the opening exchanges with Roy Beerens having en effort saved by Artur Moraes before curling a shot from the left-hand side wide of the far post.

-While the visitors grew into the game, Aron Johannsson was next to threaten as he drew a smart save from Artur following positive play again from Beerens with the Benfica goalkeeper required again to beat away Steven Berghuis' strike soon after.
+While the visitors grew into the game, Aron Johannsson was next to threaten as he drew a smart save from Artur following positive play again from Beerens, with the Benfica goalkeeper required again to beat away Steven Berghuis' strike soon after.

 After a first half with few efforts on target, Benfica needed just three minutes of the second to take the lead, as Salvio pounced on Cardozo's saved effort to angle an effort home.

-It killed any momentum that AZ may have had and Jesus' men will be more than happy to take their slender advantage back to Lisbon, especially given that AZ has not won on the road in any competition since mid-February.
+It killed any momentum that AZ may have had and Jesus' men will be more than happy to take their slender advantage back to Lisbon, especially given that AZ have not won on the road in any competition since mid-February.